Information is available for individuals evacuating to Alberta from Northwest Territories wildfires. Learn more.

 Recreational access on PGRs

-You must know the terms and conditions when using provincial grazing reserves for recreational purposes.
+You must know and follow conditions when accessing provincial grazing reserves (PGRs) for recreational purposes.

 How to access PGRs